Financial Consulting

 -

-Money transfers: tuition payments, scholarships, support from parents
+Money transfers: tuition, scholarships, support from parents

 The pitfalls: